-The Giant Panda
+The Giant Pandas

 The giant panda, which only lives in China outside of captivity, has captured the hearts of people of all ages across the globe.
-From their furry black and white bodies to their shy and docile nature, they are considered one of the world's most loved animals.
+From their furry black and white bodies and docile nature, they are considered one of the world's most loved animals.

 Quick Fact The estimated number of giant pandas in the wild varies between 1,500 and 3,000.